Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 loopback interface reachability in order for a BGP session to be established over those loopback interfaces.

-The `create-toplogy` python script defaults to `./topology.yml` as the input and generates the following files as its output:
+The `netlab create` python script defaults to `./topology.yml` as the input and generates the following files as its output:
 - Vagrantfile
 - hosts.yml (Ansible inventory)